-$^{^1\,}Local\,Housing\,Market\,Assessment\,Guide,\,Appendix\,B,\,Methodology\,in\,local\,housing\,surveys,\,March\,2006\,http://gov.wales/desh/publications/housing/marketassessguide/guide.pdf?lang=en$
+$^{^1}$ Local Housing Market Assessment Guide, Appendix B, Methodology in local housing surveys, March 2006 http://gov.wales/desh/publications/housing/marketassessguide/guide.pdf?lang=en

-- this Update report suggests that these boundaries still form the most appropriate internal housing market sub-areas (shown on Map 3.1 in Chapter 3). - This assessment does not provide information on housing demand or need at either administrative ward or town and community council level, but is intended to form the strategic basis for determining the appropriate type and level of future housing for Flintshire County. - 1.9 Whilst this housing assessment provides an informed up-to-date position statement for housing need and demand, it is important to remember that figures calculated under this model should not be used as a definitive measure of housing need or as an absolute target figure.
+- 1.8 This assessment does not provide information on housing demand or need at either administrative ward or town and community council level, but is intended to form the strategic basis for determining the appropriate type and level of future housing for Flintshire County. - 1.9 Whilst this housing assessment provides an informed up-to-date position statement for housing need and demand, it is important to remember that figures calculated under this model should not be used as a definitive measure of housing need or as an absolute target figure.
 Instead, the model and its output are representative and reflective of any current level of imbalance within the local housing market and so provides an indication of the scale, type and tenure of housing required in order to seek to redress such imbalance. - 1.10 The Flintshire County LHMA Update 2018 report is structured as follows: - Chapter 2 reviews the local policy background to this study and establishes the context within which this research needs to be positioned; - Chapter 3 establishes the functional Local Housing Market Area; - Chapter 4 assesses the current housing position; - Chapter 5 assesses future housing demand and position; - Chapter 6 uses primary and secondary data to assess local housing needs; and - Chapter 7 concludes the report with a summary of findings, comments and strategic recommendations.